Mike, Adult Services:

 Amy, Adult Services:

 Dragon Kin series is a paranormal romance series about - you guessed it - dragons!
 Dragons who can take on the form of human beings and live in an alternate reality future (or possibly past, hard to tell) where there are all kinds of wars going on and battle hardened generals with really horrible names (like Annwyl the Bloody).
 There is magic, a lot of bloody battles and really strong female characters.
-What I loved most about this series is the laugh-out-loud funny dialog.
+What I loved most about this series is the laugh-out-loud funny dialogue.
 I'm not kidding, I really did laugh out loud in all of the books.
 Make sure you read them in order because there are some really crazy character names and somewhat complicated family relationships that won't make much sense if the books are read out of order.

 Come back next Monday when we'll have more of our favorite books of 2012!
 In the meantime, what was your favorite read of 2012?
 Tell us in the comments below, or on Facebook, G+ or Pinterest!